agent-0028/whence-jam-python/README.md

 > Since this is an early-stage project with no code implementation yet, the file focuses on the architectural foundation from your product and technical specifications rather than specific build commands or detailed code structure.

 > Please write a new markdown file listing the tasks you want to do, the plan you just gave me

+> I see you have already specified SQLite database.
+I have updated the tech spec to make this choice explicit and add some details.
+Please look at 4d2d60b2e6c32ca5575ccf52900a54cfc8e41fd5 and then update your dev plan accordingly if changes are needed.